 The first section allows you to make alterations to the selected level where you can change how the level combines with levels below it, you can choose to show or hide the levels visibility (and consequently the Components on it).
 Using the Select components option will select all the components within the level.
 The next section allows you to insert new levels, delete the level and rename the selected level.
-The final section of the menu allows you to export the complete contents of the Level as a .3dClip file - when re-imported this would come into Aspire as a Group.
+The final section of the menu allows you to export the complete contents of the Level as a .3dClip file - when re-imported this would come into Aspire as a Group a 🖃 🗹 🗋 Le This menu appears when Component is selected in the Component Tree and you RIGHT mouse click on it: